Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

 \subsection{Performance measures}

 We generate and analyze 1,000 Monte Carlo replicates of trial data per simulation scenario.
-Let $\hat{\Delta}_{AB, s}^*$ denote the estimator for the $s$-th Monte Carlo replicate and let $\EX(\hat{\Delta}_{AB}^*)$ denote its mean across the 1,000 simulations.
-Based on a test run of the method and simulation scenario with the highest long-run variability, we consider the degree of precision provided by the Monte Carlo standard errors, which quantify the simulation uncertainty, under 1,000 repetitions to be acceptable in relation to the size of the effects (see Appendix B of the Supplementary Material).
+Let $\hat{\Delta}_{AB, s}^*$ denote the estimator for the $s$-th Monte Carlo replicate and let $\mathbb{E}(\hat{\Delta}_{AB}^*)$ denote its mean across the 1,000 simulations.
+Based on a test run of the method and simulation scenario with the highest long-run variability (MAIC under Scenario 109), we assume that $\textnormal{SD}(\hat{\Delta}_{AB}^*) \leq 0.45$ and that, conservatively, the variance across simulations of the estimated treatment effect is always less than approximately 0.2.
+Given that the Monte Carlo standard error (MCSE) of the bias is equal to $\sqrt{\textnormal{Var}(\hat{\Delta}_{AB}^*)/N_{sim}}$, where $N_{sim}$ is the number of simulations, it is at most 0.014 under 1,000 simulations.
+We consider the degree of precision provided by the MCSE to be acceptable in relation to the size of the effects.
+If the empirical coverage rate of the methods is 95\%, $N_{sim}=1000$ implies that the MCSE of the coverage is $\sqrt{(95 \times 5)/1000}=0.69\%$, with the worst-case MCSE being $1.58\%$ under 50\% coverage.
+We also consider this degree of precision to be acceptable.
+Hence, the simulation study is conducted under $N_{sim}=1000$.

-The following criteria are considered jointly to assess the methods’ performances:
+The following criteria are considered jointly to assess the methods’ performances.
+MCSEs are estimated for each performance metric in order to quantify the simulation uncertainty due to using a finite number of simulation replicates.

-\begin{itemize} \item To assess aim 1, we compute the \textbf{bias} in the estimated treatment effect As $\Delta_{AB}^* = 0$, the bias is equal to the average estimated treatment effect across the simulations. \item To assess aim 2, we calculate the \textbf{variability ratio} of the treatment effect estimate, defined\cite{leyrat2014propensity} as the ratio of the average standard error and the observed standard deviation (empirical standard error):
+\begin{itemize} \item To assess aim 1, we compute the \textbf{bias} in the estimated treatment effect As $\Delta_{AB}^* = 0$, the bias is equal to the average estimated treatment effect across the simulations.
+The MCSE of the bias is estimated as $\sqrt{\frac{1}{1000 \times 999} \sum_{s=1}^{1000} (\hat{\Delta}_{AB,s}^*-\mathbb{E}(\hat{\Delta}_{AB}^*))}$. \item To assess aim 2, we calculate the \textbf{variability ratio} of the treatment effect estimate, defined\cite{leyrat2014propensity} as the ratio of the average model standard error and the observed standard deviation of the treatment effect estimates (empirical standard error):

 $\mbox{VR}$ being greater than (or smaller) than one suggests that, on average, standard errors overestimate (or underestimate) the variability of the treatment effect estimate.
+It is important to note that this metric assumes that the correct estimand and corresponding variance are being targeted.
+A variability ratio of one is of little use if this is not the case, e.g.~if both the model standard errors and the empirical standard errors are taken over estimates targeting the wrong estimand.
+The MCSE of the variability ratio is approximated as: